Why Digitize? The Call Center of Tomorrow

 The Triggers for Digitization

 Speed is the name of the game when it comes to improving efficiency, and digital forms of communication will be the only way in which contact centers can move faster.
-In a digitized call center, software and AI can help detect a customer’s issue by recognizing key words typed into a chat box and either direct the customer to an online help resource or immediately route a call to an agent who can handle that specific issue.
+In a digital call center, software and AI can help detect a customer’s issue by recognizing key words typed into a chat box and either direct the customer to an online help resource or immediately route a call to an agent who can handle that specific issue.
 This means less aggravation from a customer perspective as no one likes to be bounced from agent to agent or to have to extensively search for the right resource.
 Digital communication channels also offer more security and reliability with high-level encryption software designed to minimize the risks of hacking.

 The Customer Experience

 Customers must be able to get service from any number of digital channels and platforms, not to mention any device.
-Engaging with customers on their favorite digital channels including social networks, chat, and email is what is now known as omnichannel support.
+Engaging with customers on their favorite digital channels including social networks, chat, and email is what is now known as Omnichannel support.
 Soon this type of support will no longer be a luxury for businesses but a necessity for those that want to maintain their customer bases.
 Moreover, the customer experience is no longer bound by the typical 9-5 office hours.
 When support is needed at 2 am, customers are not going to wait.
-Add with the desire for next-gen customers to be able to quickly resolve problems for themselves by using a self-help center and intelligent FAQ section, a robust digitized support center that is available 24 hours a day, 7 days a week, 365 days a year will provide exactly what is needed.
+Add with the desire for next-gen customers to be able to quickly resolve problems for themselves by using a self-help center and intelligent FAQ section, a robust digital call center that is available 24 hours a day, 7 days a week, 365 days a year will provide exactly what is needed.

 Big and Small Data